-Galán has recently completed a book-length manuscript, From the Chair to the Nation, currently under review.
-The volume explores the relationship between the modernist practices of furniture and interior design developed by Italian architects in the interwar period, the definition of an identity for the young Italian nation, and the politics of fascism.
-This project has resulted in a number of publications, most recently in the Journal of the Society of Architectural Historians and forthcoming in modernism/modernity, as well as exhibitions, including the installation "Cinecittá Occupata" for the 2014 Venice Biennale by invitation of the general curator Rem Koolhaas.
+Galán has recently completed a book-length monograph, Furnishing Fascism (University of Minnesota Press, forthcoming 2024).
+The book explores the relationship between the modernist practices of furniture and interior design developed by Italian architects in the interwar period, the definition of an identity for the young Italian nation, and the politics of fascism.
+This project has resulted in a number of publications, most recently in Italian Imprints (Bloomsbury, 2022), Journal of the Society of Architectural Historians, and modernism/modernity (forthcoming), as well as exhibitions, including the installation "Cinecittá Occupata" for the 2014 Venice Biennale by invitation of the general curator Rem Koolhaas.

 Galán is currently working on two research projects.
-The first, Diasporic Architectures, expands the concerns of the first project with an exploration of architecture's role in the representation, belonging, and assimilation of Italian migrants in New York City, from Ellis Island to the suburbs.
+The first, Diasporic Architectures, expands the concerns of his first monograph with an exploration of architecture's role in the representation, belonging, and assimilation of Italian migrants in New York City, from Ellis Island to the suburbs, and additionally situates the work of Italian designers circulating in the American city within the framework of migration.
 Galán previously developed his interest in nationalism and migration by working together with the After Belonging Agency as the Chief Curators of the 2016 Oslo Architecture Triennale (Graham Foundation Grant 2015) and as editors of the volume After Belonging: The Objects, Spaces, and Territories of the Ways We Stay in Transit (Lars Muller 2016).

-The second research project, Entangled Domesticities: Assisted Architectures concerns the transformations of the built environment and spatial technologies that accompanied the unfolding of knowledge-sharing platforms, mutual aid networks, and community support in the 1970s in the Bay Area.
+The second research project, Assisted Domesticities: Disabled Architectures concerns the transformations of the built environment and spatial technologies that accompanied the unfolding of knowledge-sharing platforms, mutual aid networks, and different forms of community support in the 1970s in the Bay Area, with a focus on disability cultures.
 The project additionally explores new design sensitivities and pedagogical methods that accompanied these transformations, from ethnography to community design.
 Sections of this research, particularly exploring the Center for Independent Living and a number of pedagogies including the expertise of disabled individuals at U.C.
-Berkeley have been published in the Journal of Design History and included in the exhibition Sick Architecture curated by Beatriz Colomina, Silvia Franceschini, and Nickolaus Hirsch.
+Berkeley have been published in the Journal of Design History and Architectures of Care (Routledge, forthcoming), and have been included in the exhibition Sick Architecture curated by Beatriz Colomina, Silvia Franceschini, and Nickolaus Hirsch.

-The designs of his office [igg-office for architecture] focus on housing and public space and bring to the fore questions of belonging, diversity, and disability.
+The designs of his office [igg-office for architecture] focus on housing and public space and bring to the fore questions of belonging, care, and disability.
 His work is included the permanent collection of the Pompidou Center and has been awarded in several competitions, including the First Prize for the New Velodrome in Medellín, and the Second Prize for the Beti Jai Stadium in Madrid.
-Three projects currently under construction address different destabilizations of housing to address diverse networks of support and coalitions in New York, Madrid, and Avila (Spain).
-His design work unfolds through different collaborations, most consistently with OF Architects in Madrid and The Open Workshop in San Francisco.
+A number of projects currently under construction address different destabilizations of housing to address diverse networks of support and coalitions in New York, Madrid, and Avila (Spain).
+His design work unfolds through different collaborations, most consistently with OF Architects in Madrid and The Open Workshop in Oakland.